-SAMP markers: SAMP marking will take place within two weeks following the examination at the MCC offices in Ottawa.
+SAMP markers: SAMP marking will take place within two weeks following the examination at the CFPC offices in Toronto.
 The time commitment required is 8:30 am to 4:30 pm.
 Marking usually takes two days for the spring examination and one day for the fall examination.
 Markers must be comfortable using computers.

-SOO examiners (Saturday and Sunday): Training occurs all day on Saturday and participation is mandatory for all SOO examination personnel.
-SOOs take place on Sunday.
+SOO examiners (Friday, Saturday and Sunday): Training occurs all day on Friday and participation is mandatory for all SOO examination personnel.
+SOOs take place on Saturday and Sunday*.

-- SOO examinerswill role-play the patient and score the candidate according to a standardized marking scheme.
+- SOO examiners will role-play the patient and score the candidate according to a standardized marking scheme.
 Each simulation is constructed so that only an interview is necessary to define and manage the problem; a physical examination is not required.
-There will be an opportunity to view training videos and practise actual simulations during the mandatory training.
-The time commitment for the training is 9:00 am to 5:00 pm on Saturday.
-SOOs take place on Sunday and the time commitment will vary depending on the number of candidates; however, most examination personnel should be free to leave their exam centre by 6:00 pm on Sunday evening.
+There will be an opportunity to view training videos and practice actual simulations during the mandatory training.
+The time commitment for the training is 9:00 am to 5:00 pm on Friday.
+SOOs take place on Saturday and Sunday and the time commitment will vary depending on the number of candidates.

 Examiner training video production (prior to examination dates)